jamdewalt/fantasymap_group-main/webmapping_final_group-main/README.md

     7. Help/Supp.Info: Retrieve: Objects.
 Direct manipulation by clicking to open Supp.Info/ help documentation

 ----------
-4. Wireframes
+4. Wireframes:
-The following Wireframes showcase User Case Scenario 1:
+The following Wireframes showcase User Case Scenario 1
 ![](/webmapping_final_group-main/img/Welcome.jpg "Welcome")
 This displays the welcome/help message when the user first enters the website.
 A similar window appears by clicking the Help/Supp panel in the upper right corner
 ----------